iinus/EthicalHacking-TTM4536/blackhatpy/README.md

 * _ssh_client.get_transport().open_session()_ - _get_transport()_ returns the underlying Transport object for this SSH connection.
 This is can be used to open a session.
 * _ssh_session.exec_command(command)_ - execute a command on the ssh server

+## MISC
+** Other questions we might get **

+#### What is the difference between stored- and reflected xss?
+**Stored attacks** are those where the injected script is permanently stored on the target servers, such as in a database, in a message forum, visitor log, comment field, etc.
+The victim then retrieves the malicious script from the server when it requests the stored information.
+Stored XSS is also sometimes referred to as Persistent or Type-I XSS.

+**Reflected attacks** are those where the injected script is reflected off the web server, such as in an error message, search result, or any other response that includes some or all of the input sent to the server as part of the request.
+Reflected attacks are delivered to victims via another route, such as in an e-mail message, or on some other website.
+When a user is tricked into clicking on a malicious link, submitting a specially crafted form, or even just browsing to a malicious site, the injected code travels to the vulnerable web site, which reflects the attack back to the user’s browser.
+The browser then executes the code because it came from a "trusted" server.
+Reflected XSS is also sometimes referred to as Non-Persistent or Type-II XSS.